ArborealAudio/OmniAmp/manual/Gamma.typ

 There are two algorithmic reverbs:

-- *Room:* A medium-sized, dampened room with short reflections, great for adding a touch of ambience or space to a sound without it getting overwhelming.
+- *Room:* A medium-sized, dampened room with short reflections, great for adding a touch of ambience or space to a sound without getting overwhelming.

-- *Hall:* A longer, richer reverb, perfect for creating a grander scope for your sound
+- *Hall:* A longer, richer reverb, perfect for adding a grander scope to your sound.

 You also have *Predelay, Decay,* and *Size* controls for customizing the response more finely.
-Increasing the size changes the frequency response and early reflection level of the reverb, so you can use it in conjunction with the decay control
+Increasing the size changes the frequency response and early reflection level of the reverb, making things a bit darker and tending towards late reflections, so you can use it in conjunction with the decay control to fine-tune how the space feels.

-Each of these algorithms are downsampled and therefore a bit lo-fi sounding!
+#linebreak()
 == Post Section

 #image("./Post.png")